Visitor’s Guide

 to Greater Hart-Sheldon

-If you plan to travel to this region of Oregon, be conscious of its remoteness.
-There are few established trails in Greater Hart-Sheldon, and the roads vary between pavement, gravel, and dirt.
+When planning to travel to this region of Oregon’s high desert, be aware that it is remote.
+There are few established trails in the Greater Hart-Sheldon, and the roads vary between pavement, gravel and dirt.
 Amenities are scarce, so be prepared before you venture out by bringing extra water, food, gas and a spare tire.

 watch